johnbender/jshint-service/README.md

 ```

 The globals represent pre-defined global options that JSHINT should ignore when linting your javascript (ie jQuery).
+You can set it in the hook with `globals_file`.

 Enjoy!